Rufus For Real

 Do I have to use seasoned panko breadcrumbs?

 Absolutely.
-Brown the meatballs in a little oil until cooked through, remove them from the skillet, make the gravy, then return the meatballs to the pan to warm through before serving.
+Brown the meatballs in a skillet until cooked through, remove them, make the gravy, then return the meatballs to the pan before serving.

 Why make Salisbury steak as meatballs?